 Do I need more than one domain?

 Short answer, yes.
 Even if you only plan to launch one website, the answer is still yes.
 Let me tell you why — brand protection.
-Find out more by reading our What is Domain Protection help guide.

 Remember the odd spelling examples we mentioned above?
 Even if you decided to opt with an easier version of your name, the true domain could still get misinterpreted.
 If you secure common errors, you can cover all your bases and still point each domain name to the primary site.
 Now, traffic that wants to find you will actually make it to your site, regardless of errant typos.